-At Darlinghurst we promote an inclusive culture, foster empowerment, raise the attainment of all of our children no matter their prior attainment, support emotional, health and wellbeing.
+At Darlinghurst we promote: inclusive culture, foster empowerment, raise the attainment of all of our children no matter their prior attainment, support emotional, health and wellbeing.
 Our academy priorities drive our approach to supporting the needs of all children, including our disadvantaged and vulnerable groups.
-Our approach through SPACE fosters skills to help all our children grow into confident and active learners that contribute effectively and are prepared for change becoming successful in life.

 Academy priority 1